ProfessorKolodziej/cm523-assignment-template/README.md

 Because syntax can be hard to get right the first time, I've also added a special command, `npm run test`, that will test your code to make sure the syntax is right, and that your assignment meets the assignment requirements.
 If you run this and get a message that all tests passed, you'll know you're getting full points on this assignment!
 The same checks here are the same checks you'll see in GitHub on your branch.
 This is called autograding.

-Before we talk about branches, let's review that new information one more time.
-You'll be using `npm run start` to start all your assignment work, and then `npm run test` to make sure it meets assignment requirements.

-A **branch** is a set of code changes (commits!) that all go together.
-In the Test Your Connections assignment, you worked on the `main` branch.
-Today, you'll learn how to create an `assignment` branch.

-Branches are required to make a **pull request**.
-Pull Requests are the heart of collaboration on GitHub.
-When you open a pull request, you’re proposing a set of changes, and asking that someone review them.
-In the last assignment, GitHub Classroom automatically opened a branch for you that contained your changes to the assignment, and that was what allowed me to review your work as your professor.
-Today, you're going to learn how to do that yourself.

-If this sounds like a lot, don't worry - it will come naturally eventually!
-Keep following the instructions.
-As you repeat these steps, you'll start to learn them by heart and it will get less overwhelming.

 ### New terms

 - **Syntax:** A special set of rules for how to write code that tells a computer how to read the code.
 Each language has its own syntax.